-For the most part, the faculty combines teaching with research, writing and studio practice; faculty members also serve in administrative capacities within the college and as consultants to arts agencies in the US, Asia and Europe.
+For the most part, the faculty combines teaching with research, writing and studio practice.
+Faculty members also serve in administrative capacities within the college and as consultants to arts agencies in the US, Asia and Europe.

-Alumni(ae) of the Program in Art and Art Education at Teachers College have found employment in many and diverse settings.
+Alumni of our program have found employment in many and diverse settings.
 Graduates assume positions in private and public schools, post-secondary institutions, museums, state and federal arts and education agencies; they work in media and technology, human service and community agencies, research and consulting firms, administration, development and consulting in the public, private and international sectors.
-Click here for a list of Alumni(ae) teaching full-time in higher education.

 In addition, our program has prepared students who have made distinguished careers as painters, sculptors, printmakers, ceramic artists, college teachers, and researchers.
 Moreover, the field of art education in the United States and overseas numbers many leading practitioners and writers of seminal influence whose formative background includes degrees from Teachers College.